futuredapp/kmp-futured-template/README.md

 To give you a short overview of our stack, we use:

 - Native UI on both platforms.
 Jetpack Compose on Android and SwiftUI on iOS.
-The rest of application is shared in KMP.
+The rest of the application is shared in KMP.
 - [Decompose](https://github.com/arkivanov/Decompose) for sharing presentation logic and navigation state.
-- The app follows MVVM design pattern, ViewModels are built around Decompose InstanceKeeper feature.
+- The app follows the MVVM design pattern, ViewModels are built around the Decompose InstanceKeeper feature.
 - [Koin](https://insert-koin.io/) for dependency injection.
 - [SKIE](https://skie.touchlab.co/) for better Kotlin->Swift interop (exhaustive enums, sealed classes, Coroutines support).
 - [moko-resources](https://github.com/icerockdev/moko-resources) for sharing string, color and image resources.
-- [apollo-kotlin](https://github.com/apollographql/apollo-kotlin) client for apps which call GraphQL APIs.
+- [apollo-kotlin](https://github.com/apollographql/apollo-kotlin) client for apps that call GraphQL APIs.
-- [ktorfit](https://github.com/Foso/Ktorfit) client for apps which call plain HTTP APIs.
+- [ktorfit](https://github.com/Foso/Ktorfit) client for apps that call plain HTTP APIs.
 - [Jetpack DataStore](https://developer.android.com/jetpack/androidx/releases/datastore) as a simple preferences storage (we have JSON-based and primitive implementations).

-The template itself is a sample app with several screens to let you kick off the project with everything set up including navigation and some API calls.
+The template is a sample app with several screens to let you kick off the project with everything set up including navigation and some API calls.

 --------------- CUT HERE AFTER CLONING ---------------